Santander Airport: Foundation and early years

+Development since 2000

-Until 2003 the premises were considered underused due to the limited number of flights and their high fees, which made a shift in potential passengers to the airport of Bilbao, 100 km away.
+Until 2003, the premises were considered underused due to the limited number of flights and their high fees, which made a shift in potential passengers to the airport of Bilbao, 100 km away.
 From this date, following an agreement signed between the Government of Cantabria and the budget airline Ryanair, the airport experimented an increase in the number of destinations (national and international), passengers and airlines operating.
-In 2005 the airport reached 644,662 passengers, growing by 88% over the previous year and having a user balance between domestic and international flights.
+In 2005, the airport reached 644,662 passengers, growing by 88% over the previous year and having a user balance between domestic and international flights.
 This increase was the largest proportion of all airports in Spain in that year.